Preparations

 Cold stop on the way to Glen Coo

-Transport went in the pre-planning stage from plane to hire car to train to settle on Tomoki's ever so reliable Vauxhall Astra with mono radio and sometimes opening right front door.
+Transport went in the pre-planning stage from flying, to hire car, to use the trains, to settle on Tomoki's ever so reliable Vauxhall Astra with mono radio and sometimes opening right front door.

 May 9th

-We left early in the morning and moved quickly along the M6, navigated Glasgow, peed in Loch Lomond, got some shopping in Fort William to get to our camping site in Portnaluchaig early evening.
+We left early in the morning and moved quickly along the M6, navigated Glasgow, had a wee pee stop in Loch Lomond, got some shopping in Fort William to get to our camping site in Portnaluchaig early evening.

-It was a rather nice camping on the coast, with views across the white sands on Rhum and Eigg when the wind and rain lost focus for a moment.
+It was a rather nice camping on the coast, with views across the white sands on Rhum and Eigg when the howling wind and driving rain lost focus for a moment.

 Rhum and Eigg in the distance